cschech/CBSD/README.md

 https://www.rand.org/pubs/papers/P3544.html

+# Userland back doors

+A patch process for the link kit can be embedded in any of the applications available for OpenBSD which when run as root, surreptitiously patches the kernel with a payload that is relinked by kernel_reorder.

 # Areas for Further Study

 The source of OpenBSD is tied to a specific bundled clang implementation that is self-hosted.
 Lack of an external build environment with first-party support makes it impossible to verify if the link kit provided with OpenBSD is not a trojan horse.
 GCC support was also (conspicuously) dropped and eliminated from the source tree.
 Having both GCC and clang support for the kernel build process (that is self-hosted) would be an excellent first step toward support for a portable build environment hosted externally to the system.